 If using a new/formatted device, select the Base System Image to be used on the target.
-The available versions can be accessed by right-clicking the gear icon on the right-hand side.
+The available versions can be accessed by clicking the gear icon on the left-hand side.
 Once the selection has been made, click OK.
-Figure 3: Accessing Base System Image versions.
 A base system image contains the operating system and components to manage NI software through feeds located on NI website or a user-specified location.

 Note: The most recent base system image is selected by default.
 In case there is no requirement of a base system image to manage the software on the target, it is possible to install software set from the Legacy Installation section only if LabVIEW Real-Time is installed on the host PC.
 The Legacy Installation method does not exist for PXI Linux RT target.

 It may be required to format the target after the selection of a new base system image.
 If formatting is required, click Format when prompted.